truenas/documentation/content/en/hub/tasks/troubleshooting/enterprise-support.md

 ---
-title: "TrueNAS Enterprise Support"
+title: "Getting Support"
-linktitle: "Support (TN Enterprise)"
+linktitle: "Support"
-description: "Describing the various support options in TrueNAS Enterprise."
+description: "How to find help or contact iXsystems for support."
 ---

-## Article Goes Here
+Intro text

+## Support in TrueNAS CORE

+## Support in TrueNAS Enterprise

+TrueNAS Enterprise customers have a few additional options in addition to all the support options built into TrueNAS CORE.

 ## Contacting iXsystems Support